 This course is a follow-up to the course given at the middle years level.
 It is intended to provide students with the oral and written skills they need to further their studies at a senior level.
-This course is offered all year, every other day.

 To help cater to the needs of each student, we have divided the course into three different sections.
 (Note that all sections cover the same material.)
 Please sign up according to the description that best describes your experience: